-Value LightingOn April 17, 2014, the Company completed the acquisition of Value Lighting a supplier of lighting solutions to the multifamily residential market.
-The purchase consideration aggregated to \$39.3 million and consisted of cash of \$10.6 million funded with a loan from an affiliate, an unconditional obligation to issue an aggregate of 8,468,192 shares of common stock in four installments at six, twelve, eighteen and twenty-four months, valued at \$20.9 million, and contingent consideration payable in cash or common stock at the option of the Company aggregating up to a total of \$11 million preliminarily valued at \$7.8 million, if certain revenue and EBITDA targets are achieved by Value Lighting for 2014 and 2015.
-The purchase price is subject to adjustment based on the closing working capital.
+Value Lighting-On April 17, 2014, the Company completed the acquisition of Value Lighting, a supplier of lighting solutions to the multifamily residential market.
+The purchase consideration aggregated to \$39.1 million and consisted of cash of \$10.6 million funded with a loan from an affiliate, an unconditional obligation to issue an aggregate of 8,468,192 shares of common stock in four installments at six, twelve, eighteen and twenty-four months from the acquisition date, preliminarily valued at \$20.9 million, and contingent consideration payable in cash or common stock at the option of the Company aggregating up to a total of \$11 million, preliminarily valued at \$7.8 million, if certain revenue and EBITDA targets are achieved by Value Lighting for 2014 and 2015.
+The purchase price was preliminarily reduced by \$0.2 million based on the closing working capital.
 The Company acquired Value Lighting for its presence in the multifamily residential market and construction, the experience of the management team, its customer base, operational and business development synergies.

 The following amounts represent the preliminary determination of the fair value of identifiable assets acquired and liabilities assumed from the Value Lighting acquisition.
-The excess of the purchase price over the estimated fair value of the net tangible assets acquired was allocated to intangible assets of approximately \$19.8 million and goodwill of approximately \$17.0 million.
+The excess of the purchase price over the estimated fair value of the net tangible assets acquired was allocated to intangible assets of approximately \$19.8 million and goodwill of approximately \$17.8 million.
 The final determination of the fair value of certain assets and liabilities including income taxes and contingencies will be completed within the one-year measurement period from the date of acquisition as required by the FASB ASC Topic 805, "Business Combinations."

 (in thousands)

-Cash \$ 36
+Cash \$ 35

-Accounts receivable ; 8,934
+Accounts receivable 8 ,617

-Inventory ( 9,162
+Inventory 8 ,241

-Goodwill 10 6,959
+Goodwill 17 ,837

-Customer relationships 12 2,140
+Customer relationships 12 ,140

-Trade names 4 4,930
+Trade names 4 ,930

-Backlog 2,370
+Backlog 2 ,370

 Non-compete agreements 260

 Other intangibles 116

-Other assets 2,987
+Other assets 2 ,900

-Assets acquired 5 7,894
+Assets acquired 57 ,446

-Accounts payable : 8,919
+Accounts payable 8 ,919

-Accrued liabilities 1,247
+Accrued liabilities 1 ,375

-Other current liabilities 1,421
+Other current liabilities 1 ,421

-Other liabilities 1,000
+Other liabilities 1032

-Deferred income tax liability 5,993
+Deferred income tax liability 5 ,554

-Liabilities assumed 1 8,580
+Liabilities assumed 18 ,301

-Preliminary purchase price \$39 9,314
+Preliminary purchase price \$39 ,145